 The US Agency for International Development (USAID) is strongly committed to responding to the COVID-19 pandemic, a disease caused by a novel coronavirus.
 The disease is a health threat with dire consequences to human health.
 The USAID MTaPS Program is on the frontlines supporting USAID’s effort to contain the spread of COVID-19.

 MTaPS’ mandate includes advancing the Global Health Security Agenda (GHSA), so the program is well positioned to respond to global public health emergencies, such as the current outbreak.

 MTaPS has formed a COVID-19 response team to assist countries in developing rapid response action plans to manage the outbreak.

 The program has rolled out COVID-19 action plans in 13 countries: Bangladesh, Burkina Faso, Cameroon, Côte d'Ivoire, Ethiopia, Jordan, Kenya, Mali, Mozambique, Philippines, Senegal, Tanzania, and Uganda.
 These are countries where MTaPS already has an on-the-ground presence and access to local technical expertise, both of which are vital to mobilizing a quick response to contain the outbreak.

 COVID-19 Response Strategies

-The program’s approach to rapidly respond to the pandemic includes two critical strategies:
+The program’s approach to rapidly respond to the pandemic includes three critical strategies:

 - Implementing end-to-end infection prevention and control (IPC) measures in health facilities